NovaCat35/shopping-cart/README.md

 I am going into this project to fully solidify React concepts of using hooks, contexts, routers, and adding key features such as filtering, pagination nav, search, and other easy access tools.

-Originally had issue connecting the search logic with the shop logic.
-I had discover helpful hooks like useSearchParams that will allow me to query the url and retrieve info from it
+Some issues that came up was connecting the search logic with the shop filter logic.
+While I had discovered helpful hooks like useSearchParams that will allow me to query the url and retrieve info from it, that also meant my filter would reset each time.
+Ultimately I was able to connect the two logic with using a context that allows both components to better flow logically and hide abstractions.

 ...I'll add more to this section as I progress on with this project.